qrvey/partner-portal/docs/get-started/glossary.md

 ## H

-**Histogram** - a visual representation of when your web form responses were received.
+**Histogram** - The first chart in the Summary view in the Analyze section of a Web Form.
+This chart shows when your web form responses were received.

 ## I

-**In-Context** - a web form that can be easily added to a webpage using a snippet of Javascript code.
+**In-Context Form** - A web form that can be easily added to a webpage using a snippet of Javascript code.

 ## J

-**JSON** - The open standard data object used my Qrvey's API to pass data.
+**JSON** - The open standard data object used by Qrvey's API to pass data.

 ## K